This post may contain affiliate links. Please read my disclosure policy.

 How to Store Maple Pumpkin Cheesecake Bars

-You can also store it in an airtight container in the freezer for up to 3 months.
+- Freeze.
+You can also store these cheesecake bars in an airtight container in the freezer for up to 3 months.
 For best results, wrap in plastic wrap before placing in a container, to avoid freezer burn.
 Let the cheesecake bars thaw in the fridge before eating.

 More Pumpkin Recipes to Try